guyining/hkucompgame/README.md

 	Draw five cards as opening hand.
 If Doors or Nightmares are drew, set aside to the Limbo pile.
 Keep drawing until five Location are drew.
 	After having a hand of five Location cards, shuffle the Limbo pile back to the draw deck.

-Overview of a turn - 3 phases:
+Overview of a turn -- 3 phases
 	1) Play a card or discard one
 	2) Fill the hand
 	3) Shuffle the Limbo Pile

 Play a card:
 	Take one Location card from the hand and play it to the Labyrinth deck.
 	Except the first card, every Location card played must be of a different symbol, i.e. Sun, Moon and Key, from the previous one card.
 	A Door is unlocked when the third card of the same color is played.
+Put the unlocked Door card to the Door deck.
 A fourth card of the same color will be counted as the first card in a row.

 Discard a card:
-    discarding means a card is moved to the discard deck and cannot be used for the rest of the game. discarding a Key card will trigger a prophercy.
+	Discarding means a card is moved to the discard deck and cannot be used for the rest of the game.
+	Discarding a Key card will trigger a prophercy.
 The player must complete the following steps:
       1) look at the top five cards from the draw deck
       2) discard one of them
       3) put the other cards back in any order the player want If there are less then five cards in the draw deck, still complete the steps above.

+Fill the hand:
+	After playing or discarding a card, player must fill the hand back to 5 cards.
+	Draw the card one at a time and resolve them:
+		a) Location card - just add it to the hand
+		b) Door card - unlock immediately if discard a Key card of the same color and put the Door card to the Door deck; otherwise put it to the Limbo pile
+		c) Nightmare card - four ways to resolve: discarding a Key card from the hand discarding the whole hand and repeat setup steps discarding a unlock Door back to the Limbo pile discarding the top five cards in the draw deck
+		Once the Nightmare card is resolved, it goes to the Discard deck.

+Shuffle the Limbo pile:
+	After shuffle the Limbo pile back to the Draw deck, a turn is completed.
+Player can then start the next turn.

+End of the game
+	The game ends when:
+	a) All 8 Door cards are in the Door deck.
+The player wins the game!
+	b) The Draw deck is empty.
+The player loses the game.